One of our objectives is to provide the skills, techniques and confidence to anyone who wants to get involved with archaeology.

 Moreover, archaeology funding organisations (such as the Heritage Lottery Fund) increasingly favour local community involvement.

 The best practice guides below cover a range of essential archaeology skills and techniques.
-They are part of a series prepared by Jigsaw – a network of Cambridgeshire groups working alongside Oxford Archaeology East.
-The guides are available for download from the Jigsaw Website.
+Most are part of a series prepared by Jigsaw – a network of Cambridgeshire groups working alongside Oxford Archaeology East; these guides are available for download from the Jigsaw Website.

 Copyright in these guides belongs to Jigsaw and the authors